 Contact Milosevic Fiske in Toronto for Skilled Representation in Class Proceedings & Contract Disputes

-If you are involved in civil litigation or a class action related to a contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in civil litigation or a class action related to a contract dispute, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 Please contact us by calling 416-916-1387 or connect with us online for a consultation.